kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 - Purpose
 - Test Setup
 - NATS Pods Anti-Affinity
-- Test Scenario 1: K8s Cluster Node deleted during test where stream leader NATS pod was NOT deployed
+- Test Scenario 1: Kubernetes cluster Node deleted during test where stream leader NATS Pod was NOT deployed
-- Test Scenario 2: K8s Cluster Node deleted during test where stream leader NATS pod was deployed
+- Test Scenario 2: Kubernetes cluster Node deleted during test where stream leader NATS Pod was deployed
-- Test Scenario 3: NATS Pod (JetStream Stream Leader) deleted during test
+- Test Scenario 3: NATS Pod (JetStream stream leader) deleted during test
-- Test Scenario 4: K8s Node deleted during test where stream leader NATS Pod was deployed (with Stream Replicas: 3)
+- Test Scenario 4: Kubernetes Node deleted during test where stream leader NATS Pod was deployed (with stream replicas: 3)
 - Conclusion

 ## Purpose

-The purpose of the tests is to evaluate the high availibilty of NATS JetStream to ensure that a node/pod failure must not disrupt event publishing or dispatching workflow.
+The purpose of the tests is to evaluate the high availability of NATS JetStream to ensure that a Node or Pod failure does not disrupt the event publishing or dispatching workflow.

 ## Test Setup
 * Kyma CLI version: `2.2.0`